 Sure, you can increase the stake, but this would mean that your journey could end sooner than expected.
 Also, it would mean that you get only ten spins for your bonus of $50.

 Are There Any Bonuses With No Wagering Requirements?

 Some casinos do offer bonus deals that come with zero wagering requirements attached.
-Unfortunately, those bonuses are usually not too lucrative.
-In fact, they’re often very tiny.
-If the bonus is coming in the form of funds, the amount is not going to be big enough that you could withdraw it straight away.
+But unfortunately, those bonuses are usually not too lucrative.
+They’re often very tiny.
+If the bonus is coming in the form of funds, the amount will not be significant enough that you could withdraw it straight away.

-For example, if there’s a new video slot included in the game library, the casino might decide to give the players some free spins in order to introduce them to the new game.
+For example, if there’s a new video slot included in the game library, the casino might decide to give the players some free spins to introduce them to the new game.